wallet77/qualscan/README.md

 ## Purpose

 A CLI tool to run multiple plugins in order to check the quality of your project.
-For example it can run:
+**List of features:**
 - security audit of your dependencies
 - check dependencies updates
 - check code duplications